The Accounting Cycle

 - A reference number.

-These journal entries are then posted (transferrered) to the nominal ledger (also known as a general ledger) which records transactions that are debited and credited on a constant basis.
-This is known as double-entry book-keeping and it requires that there must always be an offsetting debit and credit for all entries made into the nominal ledger.
+These journal entries are then posted (transferrered) into the nominal ledger (also known as a general ledger) which records transactions that are debited and credited on a constant basis.
+This is known as ‘double-entry’ book-keeping and it requires that there must always be at least one offsetting debit and credit for all entries made into the nominal ledger.
 A debit (DR) is usually either an Asset,which is a balance in favour of the company, and a credit [CR] whichis something that the company owes.

-Accounting software often refers to the nominal ledger as the Chart of Accounts where the entries are sorted into individual sub-ledger accounts, assigned an account type and denoted by the number range in which the account sits.
-These sub ledgers represent the sequence on financial statements:
+Accounting software often refers to the nominal ledger as the Chart of Accounts where the journal entries are sorted into individual sub-ledger accounts, and assigned an account type denoted by the number range in which the account sits.
+In turn they represent the sequence on financial statements:

 - Fixed Assets

 - Current Liabilities

 - Direct Expenses

 - Depreciation and Sundry

 - Suspense Accounts: This is a general ledger account where transactions are temporarily recorded as sometimes it is not clear what it is for.
 So, until it becomes clear, it can be placed here for the time being.

 During the accounting process, each of these debits and credits end up in either the Balance Sheet or the Profit and Loss Account.